 - Access to learning opportunities through experiences with the area’s leading law firms, federal and state courts, businesses, government agencies and nonprofit organizations

-- Winter Term opportunities for leadership studies, innovative courses, and community involvement
+- In-depth leadership studies, innovative courses and opportunities for community involvement

 - Elon Law forum explores race, policing and 4th Amendment